Humbedooh/dsnmp/README.md

-dSNMP - Dell SNMP Montiroing System
+dSNMP - Dell SNMP monitoring system
 =====

 This is a Dell (OpenManage) SNMP monitoring system with HipChat, PagerDuty and email integration.